asrao2/IP_subnet_calculator/README.md

 # IPv4 Subnet Calculator

-A simple Flask based application that takes an IP network, network mask and mask to be subnetted to.
+A simple Flask based application that takes in an IP network, network mask and mask to be subnetted to as inputs.

-Lists lot the parent network and the subnetwork details.
+Lists out the parent network and the subnetwork details.